The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: Introduction

 \section{Introduction}

 According to the standard $\Lambda$CDM model, the gravitational dynamics of the Universe and its content is described by General Relativity in a flat space-time with a positive cosmological constant, $\Lambda$.
-The matter content of the universe mainly consists of cold dark matter (CDM), whereas baryons are a minor component.
-In this model, cosmological structures form hierarchically, through consecutive mergers of smaller halos into larger halos \citep[e.g.,][]{press1974formation,white1978,laceyCole93,bower1991,sheth2002,zhang2008,desimone2011,corasaniti2011,achitouv2014,musso2018}.
+The matter content of the Universe mainly consists of cold dark matter (CDM), and baryons are a minor component.
+In this model, cosmological structures form hierarchically through consecutive mergers of smaller halos into larger halos \citep[e.g.,][]{press1974formation,white1978,laceyCole93,bower1991,sheth2002,zhang2008,desimone2011,corasaniti2011,achitouv2014,musso2018}.

 For a long time, the outskirts of clusters of galaxies have been regarded as a potentially powerful probe of the model of structure formation and evolution \citep[e.g.,][]{diaferio2004outskirts,reiprich2013outskirts,Diemer2014,lau2015mass,walker2019physics,rost2021threehundred}.
-Indeed, this region, at radii larger than the virial radius, is linked to the cosmic large-scale structure, which is sensitive to the model of gravity and to the nature of dark matter.
-Furthermore, unlike the central regions of clusters, comparisons of the dynamical properties of these regions with simulations are more robust because the relevant physical processes are dominated by gravity rather than baryonic physics \citep[e.g.,][]{diemand2004,hellwing2016,armitage2018,velliscig2014,vandaalen2014,shirasaki2018}.
+At radii larger than the virial radius, this region is linked to the cosmic large-scale structure, which is sensitive to the model of gravity and to the nature of dark matter.
+Furthermore, unlike the central regions of clusters, comparisons of the dynamical properties of these regions with simulations are more robust because the relevant physical processes are dominated by gravity and not by baryonic physics \citep[e.g.,][]{diemand2004,hellwing2016,armitage2018,velliscig2014,vandaalen2014,shirasaki2018}.

-It is widely recognised that any well motivated boundary of a galaxy cluster is located in its outskirts.
-The definition of this quantity is crucial for the estimation of the mass and size of clusters, which are critical to underpin the hierarchical structure formation paradigm.
-However, clusters and related dark matter halos do not have uniquely defined boundaries.
-Standard definitions are the ‘friends-of-friends’ distance \citep{Davis85}, the virial radius $R_{\mathrm {vir}}$ \citep{bryan1998}, and the radius $R_{\Delta}$ within which the mean density, in units of the critical density or the cosmic mean value, equals a fixed value $\Delta$ \citep{bryan1998}\footnote{In the following, $R_{200}$ will denote the radius within which the mean density equals 200 times the critical density.}. $R_{\Delta}$, the spherical overdensity radius, is motivated by the spherical top-hat collapse model which was developed to characterise the formation of collapsed halos from initial matter overdensities; $R_{\Delta}$ is useful for direct comparisons with simulations, but it is ultimately arbitrary and prone to pseudo-evolution \citep{NFW1997,Wechsler_2002,Diemer13,Correa15}.